Top 5 On the Job Training Methods for Skill Development

 Now, let’s go into details on each type.

-Job shadowing
+Job Shadowing

-Job shadowing involves employees watching other coworkers or instructors do their job.
+Job shadowing involves employees watching other coworkers or instructors do their jobs.
 This common type helps newcomers to know what they’re supposed to be doing and have a chance to try.
 Whereas, doing job shadow can give experienced employees a different perspective on tasks with new techniques.

 Training executives also often supplement some activities during and after the process to evaluate how employees learn while shadowing.
 For example, you can make job shadowing a part of a comprehensive course with multiple questions for evaluation.

-Job rotation
+Job Rotation

 In the job rotation technique, you move a new recruit around between various departments and different roles within the organization.
 This approach focuses more on the knowledge of the company’s processes and procedures rather than new skills acquisitions.

-With job rotation, newcomers also have a chance to socialize in the work environment that can leverage smooth working collaboration.
+With job rotation, newcomers also have a chance to socialize in the work environment which can leverage smooth working collaboration.
 For example, they will know precisely who is the best contact point for each team.

 It should be noted that knowledgeable employees’ job rotation periods might reduce production sometimes.